Explore This Lab

 Research and Publications

-Evaluating the Impact of Lung Cancer Screening
+Lung Cancer Screening Research

 Dr. Yang has led studies evaluating the impact of guideline changes on screening eligibility for lung cancer and survival in patients with lung cancer.
 This work has been published in the British Medical Journal and JAMA Oncology and presented to the Center of Medicaid and Medicare Services to support removing the “15 years since quitting” criteria from the lung cancer screening guidelines.
 This work has also been used to support European Union Cancer Screening Recommendations and the World Economic Forum Cancer Screening Guidelines.
+In 2024, he senior-authored a research study in the Journal of Clinical Oncology showing that pack-years is an inadequate and biased measure to determine lung cancer screening eligibility.
+He is currently leading the INSPIRE study to evaluate Black women who are at high-risk of developing lung cancer.

 Related Publications